Meister Lab

 Sonia Karaz (FR) Laboratory manager now laboratory manager in the Feige laboratory, Lausanne

-Abdulaziz Jaber (SA) MSc student Product complaints associate at Biogen, Zug
+Abdulaziz Jaber (SA) MSc student now Scientist II at Roche Diagnostics, Auw, Switzerland

-Francesca Coraggio (IT) PhD student Laboratory Manager, Rapti laboratory, EMBL, Heidelberg
+Francesca Coraggio (IT) PhD student now Associate Researcher, Goncalvez laboratory, DKFZ Heidelberg, Germany

-Alisha Marti (CH) MSc student, lab injection specialist GMP Process Engineer at Janssen Vaccines, Johnson & Johnson
+Alisha Marti (-Grendelmeier) (CH) MSc student, lab injection specialist now Technical Owner lentivirus and CAR-T at Janssen Vaccines, Johnson & Johnson, Bern, Switzerland

-Thomas Gfeller (CH) MSc student GMP Process Engineer at Janssen Vaccines, Johnson & Johnson
+Thomas Gfeller (CH) MSc student now Sr Team Lead GMP Operations at Janssen Vaccines, Wohlen bei Bern, Switzerland

-Fiona Daly (CH) Master student now Scientist at CSL Behring
+Fiona Daly (CH) Master student now Principal Scientist at CSL Behring, R&D, Bioprocess Development, Bern, Switzerland

 Tweets de @CellFateNucOrg